 - 1. A complete Standard Application form signed by the property owner. - 2.
 A complete "Subdivision Application" form, signed by the property owner, along with all of the required map copies, plans, study reports, and other documents, as listed therein; see attached. - 3.
-A \$4000 deposit (min.) to cover the costs of the review by the Planning Department.
-Note that the Senior Planner screening your submittal may require additional deposits, if your project requires special reviews.
+A \$6,000 deposit (minimum) to cover the costs of the review by the Planning Department.
+Note that the Planner screening your submittal may require additional deposits if the project requires special review.

-A separate check for an additional \$4,000 deposit to cover the costs of review by the Public Works Agency
+A separate check for an additional \$5,000 deposit to cover the costs of review by the Public Works Agency.

 - 4. Any additional materials requested by the Planning Department. - 5.
 You may provide additional maps, photographs, exhibits, studies, factual data, or other information depicting the property, its location, and its relationship to surrounding uses, in order to demonstrate that the Subdivision would be in the public interest.
+By regulation we cannot consider an application complete until all of the required material and fees are received and accepted by the Planning Department staff.